manzwebdesigns/hosting-handbook/index.md

 Everyone is welcome!
 This may be folks hosting WordPress, interested in learning more about hosting WordPress, or working with WordPress hosts, like plugin and theme authors.

+### How does the Hosting team achieve this?
+The Hosting Team has two main projects:

+ * PHP Unit Test Runner & Reporter
+ * The Hosting Handbook for Hosters

+#### PHP Unit Test Runner & Reporter

+// TODO: Add a short explanation how the PHP Unit test runner & Reporter is helping the hosts but also the whole userbase and community

+#### The Hosting Handbook for Hosters
+The Hosting Handbook is a collection of best practice documentation developed collaboratively by the hosting team.

+// TODO: Add example about the memcached issue in the past.

 ### When does the Hosting team meet?

 The Hosting Team meets in the WordPress Slack, in the [#hosting-community](https://wordpress.slack.com/archives/hosting-community/) channel.
 The conversations are in English.
 Check out the [WordPress Meeting calendar](https://make.wordpress.org/meetings#hosting) for the current schedule.